 - Describe the history and statistical data of knee arthroplasty.

-- Identify the different surgical approaches in TKA.
+- Recognize the different surgical approaches in TKA.

 - Identify outcome data for TKA.

-- Identify the outcomes of Continuous Passive Motion (CPM) utilization.
+- Recognize the outcomes of Continuous Passive Motion (CPM) utilization.

 - Identify the phases of rehabilitation following TKA